 Overview

 HTTP/1.1 is Pounce's default and only required protocol.
-Two backends are available:
+Two parsers are used depending on the worker mode:

 |---|---|---|---|